everest-engineering/lhotse/README.md

 To build the entire application, including running unit and functional tests:

-`./gradlew setupTheKeycloakTestServer && ./gradlew build`
+`./gradlew startServer && ./gradlew build`

 (Note that functional tests share the same port number for embedded database as for the containerised database, if tests fail try running `./gradlew composeDown` first.
 Free-up port for the keycloak test server as well).